x1916/bashscripts/README.md

 # bashscripts

 Collection of Useful Bash Scripts

-update.sh         - Perform updates on AWS EC2 with pip and django updates.
+backup.sh		- Perform backup to zipped tarball.
+Can be used with crontab -e.

+dbpermissions.sh	- Set permissions for Django DB and Apache.

 django-setup.sh   	- Setup a new Django project on an AWS EC2 instance.

+frostwire.sh		- Parse out entries in a H2 Frostwire logfile.

 git.sh            	- Clone a github repository, update and push it.

 gitscript.sh      	- Setup a local github repository.

 status.sh         	- Show the status of an AWS EC2 instance, including Apache services.

+update.sh               - Perform updates on AWS EC2 with pip and django updates.

 wagtail.sh        	- Script to setup wagtail blog.